Yutsuten/anki-lifedrain/README.md

 ## Objective

-The objective is to give the user a visual feedback of how fast the questions are being answered.
+The objective is to give a visual feedback of how fast the questions are being answered.
 If the life is low, it means that you are distracted or taking too much time to answer.

 ## Install